 Community Marketing-In an effort for our residents and visitors to receive a positive emotional and intellectual impression of our community, it's our intent to create positive experiences which will encourage a live, work, shop, play and stay environment.
 We continue to have success with the visually engaging and interactive VisitCastleRock.org community website.
 This site allows local organizations, vendors and event planners to submit their events to the community calendar for posting.
-The VisitCastleRock.org website has increased its backlinks from 1,042 in December, 2015 to 6,416 to-date (515% increase) and exceeded our goal inline of our comprehensive SEO plan.
-Our objective is to continue to promote activities which keep our residents connected and support local events that add to Castle Rock's lifestyle and sense of community, including enhanced social and cultural experiences.
+The VisitCastleRock.org site has surpassed our goals with page views at 111,548 (+3.5%) and new users are 55,353 (+162%).